 If your attempts to log in are being met with an Invalid ID or Invalid Password error message, this means that you've entered a password and Yahoo ID combination that doesn't match what's on record.
 If you're sure that you're entering the correct sign-in information, there are a few scenarios as to why this might be happening.

-E-mail providers take your account's privacy and security very seriously, and we'll only let you reclaim an account if you can prove you're the rightful owner.
+Email providers take your account's security very seriously and will only let you reclaim an account if you can prove that you're the rightful owner.

 When you register for an account, it's up to you to provide the most up-to-date and valid recovery info.
 Your best option to avoid losing access is to update your recovery info if you get a new phone number or change your alternate email address.

-If the Password Helper says my password can't be reset online - If you've tried using the Password Helper and weren't able to get access to your account, other recovery options may not be available.
-We know it can be frustrating to see the fail page, but in these rare cases, we recommend creating a new Yahoo account.
+If you've tried using the Password Helper and weren't able to get access to your account, other recovery options may not be available.
+We know that it can be frustrating to see the failure notice, but in these rare cases, we recommend creating a new Yahoo account.

 If you've recently changed your phone or your mobile SIM card, you may see a verification message upon your first log-in reading First time signing in from here?

 When you see this message, you'll need to choose whether you want to verify using your phone or alternate email address.

 Depending on what you have listed, you can choose to get the code through text message, a phone call, or an email.

 Click the method you'd like to use, and then check your email or mobile phone for the verification code.
 Enter the code in the field provided, and click Submit.